Choose four consecutive whole numbers. Multiply the first and last numbers together. Multiply the middle pair together. What do you notice?

 Many numbers can be expressed as the sum of two or more consecutive integers.
 For example, 15=7+8 and 10=1+2+3+4.
 Can you say which numbers can be expressed in this way?

-Can you find an efficient method to work out how many handshakes
+Is there an efficient way to work out how many factors a large number has?

 Can you find the area of a parallelogram defined by two vectors?

 Here is a chance to create some attractive images by rotating shapes through multiples of 90 degrees, or 30 degrees, or 72 degrees or...